 Dr. Nkwonta completed her Internal Medicine Residency in 1997 from New York Methodist Hospital, which is associated with Cornell University’s Weill Medical College.
 Afterwards, she spent seven years working in a multi-specialty medical practice.

-Dr. Minalkumar A. Patel, MD
+Dr. Minalkumar A. Patel, MD, MPH

 Ms. Pickering received her BA in Anthropology from SUNY Albany and MPH from Emory University.

-Michele Siekerka is currently the President and CEO of the New Jersey Business and Industry Association (NJBIA), that represents 20,000 businesses comprising over 1-million employees in the state.
+Michele N. Siekerka, Esq.: Michele Siekerka is currently the President and CEO of the New Jersey Business and Industry Association (NJBIA), that represents 20,000 businesses comprising over 1-million employees in the state.
 Siekerka also sits on the Board of Directors of Investors Bank.

 Siekerka was previously the Deputy Commissioner for the New Jersey Department of Environmental Protection.
 She also served as the assistant commissioner for economic growth and green energy and the assistant commissioner of water resources at the New Jersey Department of Environmental Protection.

 Before her tenure at the Department of Environmental Protection, Siekerka was the President and CEO of the Mercer Regional Chamber of Commerce for six years.
+She was a practicing attorney for over 12 years in Mercer County and is former Senior Legal Counsel with AAA Mid Atlantic.